Play-By-Play Commentator, Soccer

 At ESPN, Darke has been the lead play-by-play voice on ESPN U.S. networks for Barclays Premier League matches from 2011-2013, the U.S. National Teams (Men’s and Women’s), 2011 FIFA Women’s World Cup in Germany, the UEFA European Football Championship 2012 in Poland and Ukraine and the 2013 FIFA Confederations Cup.

-Darke, who made his ESPN debut in 1994 as one of the FIFA World Cup commentators for ESPN and ABC, returns to the lead role for the 2014 FIFA World Cup Brazil.
+Darke, who made his ESPN debut in 1994 as one of the FIFA World Cup commentators for ESPN and ABC, returned to the lead role for the 2014 FIFA World Cup Brazil where he commentated on the tournament’s opening and final matches as well as all four U.S. Men’s National Team matches in the competition.

 Darke has voiced some of the seminal moments in televised soccer in the U.S. during the past four years.
 His style of commentary, infused with restrained passion, timing and pacing, captured the imagination of fans enthralled by U.S. team’s come-from-behind effort in a 2 – 2 tie vs. Slovenia, and in their next match, a stoppage time goal in a 1–0 victory over Algeria during the 2010 FIFA World Cup.